Afcon 2019: Ismael Bennacer named Player of the Tournament | Goal.com

 Getty

-Algeria midfielder Ismael Bennacer has been named as 2019 Africa Cup of Nations Player of the Tournament.
+Algeria midfielder Ismael Bennacer has been named 2019 Africa Cup of Nations Player of the Tournament.

-Although he never found the net throughout the championship, Bennacer played a key role in his side emerging as African champions for the first time since 1990.
+Although he never found the net throughout the competition, Bennacer played a key role in his side emerging as African champions for the first time since 1990.

 #TotalAFCON2019— CAF (@CAF_Online) July 19, 2019